Constitution Health Plaza cancels plans for safe injection site in South Philadelphia

-The controversial injection site run by non-profit Safehouse was scheduled to open next week at Constitution Health Plaza on Broad Street.
+The controversial injection site to be operated by non-profit Safehouse was scheduled to open next week at Constitution Health Plaza at Broad and McKean streets.

-But a spokesperson with the Constitution Health Plaza says they are canceling the lease.
+However, a spokesperson with the Constitution Health Plaza said Thursday that they are canceling the lease.

 "We have made the decision to cancel plans to locate a supervised injection site at Constitution Health Plaza," said Anthony Campisi, a spokesman for Constitution Health Plaza.

+On Friday morning, Anthony Giordano of 'Stand Up South Philly and Take Our Streets Back' expressed relief, but said a rally is still planned for 3 p.m.
+Sunday.

+"We've won the battle.
+We haven't won the war.
+I don't believe that the city's going to back down.
+I think they're going to try to backdoor this someplace else.
+We're not going to put up for it.
+Nowhere in Philadelphia.
+So if any of the other leaders out there in other communities in Philadelphia need us out there, I'll gladly come anywhere," Giordano said.

-According to Mayor Jim Kenney, Safehouse voluntarily delayed its opening so it could focus on meeting with the community but the building owner alerted the City that he was no longer interested in moving forward with the lease.
+According to Mayor Jim Kenney, who is a supporter of safe injection sites, says Safehouse voluntarily delayed its opening so it could focus on meeting with the community, but the building owner alerted the City that he was no longer interested in moving forward with the lease.

 "In light of this development and the strong concerns voiced over the past two days, it's clear that no site will open imminently.
 I am glad that this will allow Safehouse more time to examine its options, and to engage the community," Kenney said.